beansai/beans-tutorials/matrix/distance-matrix/README.md

 To calculate with additional stops, we will use <b>referenceRequestId</b> which is the requestId of matrix we just created.

-In this example, we added the 7th stop and a referenceRequestId to the request.
+In this example, we added another 3 stops with a referenceRequestId to the request.

 **Send Calculation Request**